 What type of mask should I wear?

-There are three different considerations.
+There are three different realistic considerations.
 The first is an N95 mask.
-If properly fit and adequately used, and N95 mask should block 95% of virus particles from reaching our face.
-These are useful for frontline personnel who are dealing with COVID-19 positive patients all day long.
-As I mentioned earlier, you do not need to block 100% of virus particles to prevent infections.
+If properly fit and adequately used, an N95 mask should block 95% of virus particles from reaching our face.
+These are useful for frontline personnel who are dealing with COVID-19 positive patients all day long or are exposed to hundreds of people per day.

-But all of those mentioned above will block a significant number of particles from leaving your mouth and entering the airspace of those people you will casually come into contact with when you are out and about.
+But all of those mentioned above will block at least some larger droplets from leaving your mouth and entering the airspace of those people you will casually come into contact with when you are out and about.
 Just talking alone allows droplets to leave your mouth and linger in the air in front of you.
-They may linger for 10 minutes or so.
+They might linger for 10 minutes or so.
 A lot of variables will determine how long those droplets hang around.

 How do masks prevent the spread of COVID-19?